galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## RMSF analysis

 The Root Mean Square Fluctuation (RMSF) is valuable to consider, as it represents the deviation at a reference position over time.
 The fluctuation in space of particular amino acids in the protein are considered.
-The C\alpha of the protein, designated by `C-alpha`, is a good selection to understand the change in protein structure.
-Depending on the system these fluctuations can be correlated to experimental techniques including Nuclear Magnetic Resonance (NMR) and M\"{o}ssbauer spectroscopy {% cite berjanskii_nmr_2006,kuzmanic_determination_2010 %}.
+The Cα of the protein, designated by `C-alpha`, is a good selection to understand the change in protein structure.
+Depending on the system these fluctuations can be correlated to experimental techniques including Nuclear Magnetic Resonance (NMR) and M\"{o}ssbauer spectroscopy ({% cite berjanskii_nmr_2006,kuzmanic_determination_2010 %}).
 The output from the tools is the requested RMSF data and the RMSF plotted as a time series.

 > ### {% icon hands_on %} Hands-on: RMSF analysis
 >